 Leonard Center Room 53

-Helping your student manage their health care (and insurance) while at collegeMake sure your student has adequate health insurance.
-It relieves concerns that can distract or even hinder them in their college experience.
-It can also avoid potential financial catastrophe.
+Make sure your student has adequate health insurance.
+It can avoid potential financial catastrophe.
 Macalester requires that all students have health insurance and currently offers a plan through Aetna Student Health if the student does not have health insurance or wishes to obtain a supplemental plan.
-If your student has an insurance plan from home, make sure that it provides adequate coverage in the community/area where they will be attending college.
-If coverage for care outside of network is not available or is seriously reduced, you might consider adding on the college’s health insurance option.
+If your student has an insurance plan from home, make sure that it provides adequate coverage in the St. Paul/Minneapolis area.
+If coverage for care outside of network is not available or is seriously reduced, you might consider adding the college’s health insurance option.

 Make sure your student has his/her own insurance card if they are continuing under the family plan.
 You might even scan it and email it to them so that they can access a copy in case of an emergency even if they have lost the original card.

 Make sure the Health & Wellness Center has all the information they need to properly care for your student.
 Withholding information can hamper the health care providers in giving your student the best care possible.
 If your student has a pre-existing or chronic condition, make sure to have copies of relevant information sent to the Health & Wellness Center.

-- The Macalester HWC does it's best to provide quality medical and counseling services for its students.
-That being said, the HWC does have limits of care.
+The Macalester HWC does it's best to provide quality medical and counseling services for its students.
+That being said, the Health & Wellness Center does have limits of care.
 There may be times when appointments are not immediately available or there are not the resources available, or appropriate, for the care your student needs or requests.
 At those points, referral to an off-campus provider will be made.
 The college is fortunate to have quality off-campus providers relatively close to campus that are familiar in dealing with college students.
-We will assist them in locating the provider, identifying transportation alternatives (cab vouchers which are billed to the student account are always available from the HWC or residential life), processing insurance, and providing follow-up.
+We will assist them in locating the provider, identifying transportation alternatives (cab vouchers which are billed to the student account are always available from the Health & Wellness Center or Residential Life), processing insurance, and providing follow-up.
 One of our goals is to help students be able to effectively utilize health care in the community.
 While students may initially be frustrated if they have to go off-campus, we are confident that they are building skills around health care management and should be able to have a quality experience.